Code-Institute-Submissions/GigiLi89-PP1/TESTING.md

 - Samsung Galaxy S24: Samsung Internet Browser

 The functions vary depending on what device the test was performed on.
-For e.g. Click Facebook button can either redirect to new tab or open in app.
+For e.g. Click Facebook button can either redirect to new tab or open in app but they were all functional and did what was expected.

 I have clicked and tested all functions on the site on different devices as well as on different browsers and apps to make sure the site is functional and responsive.

-To make sure that the site workd properly I've also asked 7 of my friends and family to check on their devices and browsers/apps.
+To make sure that the site worked properly I've also asked 7 of my friends and family to check on their devices and browsers/apps.
 No bugs were found.

 | FEATURES                      | EXPECTED OUTCOME                               | TESTING PERFOMED        | RESULT                                         | PASS/FAIL |